 Is it really 4th of July without sparklers come sunset?
 Photo by Matt Nighswander

-Between the parades, BBQ, and fireworks, make time to teach your kids about why we celebrate the Fourth of July.
-Read from parts of the Declaration of Independence, signed July 4, 1776, and if their curiosity is sparked, you might even turn it into a little family performance with everyone memorizing a line or two and then giving a dramatic performance post-dessert.
-Or host an American Revolution trivia quiz game with the big kids.
-Winner gets an extra big slice of the flag cake (see below).
+In between cooking and crafts, take time to teach kids why we celebrate the Fourth of July.
+Read from parts of the Declaration of Independence, signed July 4, 1776, and if their curiosity is sparked, you might even turn it into a little family performance with everyone memorizing a line or two and then giving a dramatic, post-dessert performance.

-Kids in the Boston area can hit the Freedom Trail, of course, for a closer look at sites tied to the American Revolution and the country's founding.
-New York City has no shortage of kid-friendly American history sights, nor Philadelphia with the Liberty Bell, Independence Hall, the National Constitution Center, Betsy Ross' house, and the new Museum of the American Revolution.
-You'll even find plenty of Revolutionary battle spots in New Jersey, and of course, those in the D.C.-Virginia area have plenty of American history to explore during the holiday week.
+Many revolutionary war sites and monuments are outdoors and open this summer.
+Kids in the Boston area can hit the Freedom Trail, of course, for a closer look at historical attractions tied to the American Revolution and the country's founding.
+New York City has no shortage of kid-friendly American history sites, nor Philadelphia with the Liberty Bell and Independence Hall.
+You'll even find plenty of Revolutionary battle spots in New Jersey, and of course, families in the D.C.-Virginia area have plenty of American history to explore during the holiday week.